mbithesss/Predicting-House-Sales/README.md

-# Predicting-House-Sales
-# Practical Exam: House sales
+## Datacamp Practical Exam: House sales
 RealAgents is a real estate company that focuses on selling houses.

 RealAgents sells a variety of types of house in one metropolitan area.